 A new £9.2 million Industrial Energy Efficiency Accelerator to help strengthen the global competitiveness of British industry

-A new £9.2 million Industrial Energy Efficiency Accelerator to help strengthen the global competitiveness of British industry.
-Over the next four years the IEEA will aim to lower costs and increase the number of available energy efficient technologies for a range of industrial sectors, through demonstration of near to market innovations.
+The Carbon Trust has launched a new £9.2 million Industrial Energy Efficiency Accelerator (IEEA) to help strengthen the global competitiveness of British industry.
+Funded by the Department for Business, Energy and Industrial Strategy (BEIS), the IEEA aims to lower the cost of near-market energy efficient technologies for a range of industrial sectors, through demonstration projects.

 Open to all UK manufacturing sectors, the IEEA is a technology neutral competition, targeting innovations that can have the largest cross-sectoral impact on energy and carbon reduction.
 The programme will target partnerships between developers of energy efficient technologies and industrial companies willing to test these technologies on-site.
 This will allow promising innovators to demonstrate technology in an operational environment, while providing forward-looking industrial companies with an opportunity to implement pioneering technologies at reduced risk and capital cost.

 A total of £9.2m in co-funding will be available through the programme, primarily for funding demonstration projects.
 Successful applicants should expect to receive between 40-60% of total project cost, with IEEA contributions typically between £150,000 and £750,000 per project – the remainder to be provided by the applicant.
 There is scope for a small number of exceptional projects to receive more than £750,000.